djcooke/compendium/_potd_161_enemies/archaeosaur.md

     notes:
       - 'Can be dangerous without steel, but not as bad as other enemies with instants because it occasionally stops to use Primordial Bark'
+  SMN:
+    difficulty: Medium
+    notes:
+      - "Steel recommended"
+      - "Can be painful.
+Pre-pull Sprint and shield recommended"
   WAR:
     difficulty: Easy
     notes: